codatio/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 Codat recommends a separate webpage built out to accommodate this.

-For the steps to enable via Codat please see [Sign Up with Xero](https://codat.zendesk.com/hc/en-gb/articles/7772626953757).
+For the steps to enable via Codat please see [Sign Up with Xero flow](/integrations/accounting/xero/xero-sign-up-flow).

 ---